 - Addams Family

-- Cayle chose not to play Metallica
+- Elizabeth chose not to play Metallica

-In the above example, Cayle’s qualifying total will be 493 points, which is the sum of his highest six individual machine scores out of the twelve available machines.
+In the above example, Elizabeth’s qualifying total will be 493 points, which is the sum of her highest six individual machine scores out of the twelve available machines.
 It is important to note the total number of points needed to qualify will change from year to year depending on how players perform on the games and rank against one another.
 In this example, the highest possible qualifying score would be first place on all six games, or 600 points.

 IV.
 Singles: Final Rounds